 SC-2

-The No Waivers for Fraud Act removes the Secretary of Health and Human Services' authority to waive financial penalties imposed on states for non-compliance with the Child Care and Development Block Grant Act.
-This legislation specifically eliminates the Secretary's discretion to waive sanctions related to state compliance failures.
+The No Waivers for Fraud Act of 2026 removes the authority of the Secretary of Health and Human Services to waive financial penalties imposed on states for non-compliance with the Child Care and Development Block Grant.
+This legislation ensures that states remain fully accountable for program violations by eliminating the Secretary's discretion to grant sanctions waivers.